-Environmental Impact Report (EIR): Documentation of the detailed analysis of a project's potential significant effects, mitigation measures, and reasonable alternatives to avoid significant effects.
-The EIR is prepared as part of the CEQA environmental review process.
+Environmental impact report (EIR): Documentation of the detailed analysis of a project's potential significant effects upon the natural, cultural, and community resources, measures to mitigate significant adverse impacts to a less-than-significant level, and reasonable alternatives to avoid significant effects.
+The EIR is prepared as part of the CEQA environmental review process that is intended to disclose the potential consequences of a proposed project to the public and provide decision-makers with analytical information and public reactions in advance of a final decision on a proposed project.

-Environmental Impact Statement (EIS): Documentation required by the National Environmental Policy Act (NEPA) for certain actions "significantly affecting the quality of the human environment."
+Environmental impact statement (EIS): Documentation required by the National Environmental Policy Act (NEPA) for certain actions "significantly affecting the quality of the human environment."
 An EIS is a decision-making tool that presents detailed analysis of a proposed action and alternatives to the proposed action.
-The EIS presents the project's potential effects-both beneficial and adverse-and any mitigation measures to reduce adverse effects.
+The EIS presents the project's potential effects-both beneficial and adverse- and any mitigation measures to reduce adverse effects.

-Environmental Justice Analysis: Identifying and addressing the potential for disproportionately high and adverse effects of programs, policies, and activities on minority and low-income populations.
+Environmental justice: Identifying and addressing the potential for disproportionately high and adverse effects of programs, policies, and activities on minority and low-income populations.